rustinpeace91/burger/README.md

 ## Instructions

-1.Git Clone the project
+1.Clone the project.

-2.Run "npm install"
+2.Run "npm install."

-3.In /config/connection.js, input your database credentials
+3.In /config/connection.js, from lines 14-18, input your database credentials.

+4.in /db folder. run the "schema.sql" file in your local SQL database.
+If you would like some initial values, also run the "seeds.sql" file.

-4.In root project directory run "node server.js"
+5.In root project directory run "node server.js", the project runs on port 3000 by default.